-If a student believes that a decision for an Involuntary Medical Leave made by the College is unreasonable or that the procedures and/or information relied upon in making the decision were wrong or unfair, the student may appeal the decision.
+If a student believes that a decision for an involuntary medical leave made by the College is unreasonable or that the procedures and/or information relied upon in making the decision were wrong or unfair, the student may appeal the decision.
 The appeal must be made in writing to the Dean of Student Affairs.
 Appeals should clearly state the specific unreasonable, wrong, and/or unfair facts and should present relevant information to support the statements.
-Once notified of the Involuntary Medical Leave, the student has five (5) business days to submit his or her appeal.
+Once notified of the involuntary medical leave, the student has five (5) business days to submit his or her appeal.
 The student may not remain on campus during the appeal period.
-If no timely appeal is submitted, the decision as to the Involuntary Medical Leave is final.
+If no timely appeal is submitted, the decision about the involuntary medical leave is final.
 The Dean or his or her designee will respond in writing to the student's written appeal within five (5) business days.
-The response will provide a conclusion as to whether or not the Involuntary Medical Leave is appropriate upon a thorough review of the relevant facts and information.
+The response will provide a conclusion as to whether or not the involuntary medical leave is appropriate upon a thorough review of the relevant facts and information.
 The Dean may request an assessment by an outside medical provider at the student's expense, unless the student demonstrates an inability to afford such an assessment, in which case an alternative payment arrangement shall be made upon mutual discussion by the College and the student.